The Gospel of the Revelation

 In the biblical witness, why did Israel begin singing new songs (in most cases)?
 Do you remember some of those songs?

-What was the new song in Chapter 12 about?
+What was the new song back in Chapter 11 about?

 Starting with Chapter 11 and most obviously illustrated in Chapter 12, all translations show an extremely different grammatical and lexical change in the Greek text that cannot be ignored.
 Keep in mind that the Apostles (and later Church Fathers) were conflicted as to what the role of the new “church” should be.
 Some wanted their church to make sure that Jesus’ message remained pure.
 Some wanted to position their church to have power over believers’ lives in the same way that the Jewish authorities had done.
 These next three chapters (or so) reflect that conflict.